-Plant foods like rice, peas, and sunflower seeds are not packed with protein in the same way that meat and fish are.
+Plant foods like rice, peas, and sunflower seeds are not packed with protein in the same way meat and fish.

-However, food processors can remove most of the fat and carbohydrates and isolate the proteins found in these foods to produce protein-rich powders.
+However, food processors can remove most fat and carbohydrates and isolate the proteins found in these foods to produce protein-rich powders.

 Despite some claims, most plant proteins are not complete, which means that they do not contain optimal levels of all essential amino acids to support protein synthesis in your body.